danpub1/pb/gopb.md

     #3C Two of the famous geysers in Yellowstone.
     ###C Two of the famous geysers in Yellowstone.

 Text without a leading # uses style 1 and the default alignment.
-A typical setup is to use style 1 for body text, style 2 for sub headings, and style 3 for main-headings.
+A typical setup would be to use style 1 for body text, style 2 for sub headings, and style 3 for main-headings.
+Note that this makes the usage of multiple #'s kind of the opposite of Markdown.

 Styles are defined using $ followed by a space, the name of the style, and the settings being defined:

-    $ 1 align:center font:'Fira Code Medium'
+    $ 1 align:center font:`Fira Code Medium`

 Although particularly useful with text, styles can be defined and applied to other directives also.
 The easiest way to understand styles is that {{name}} is simply replaced with everything that was defined for it.